etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 that firmware images are signed and checked on bulb boot up.

 Researchers performed side channel attack on the bootloader which computes firmware signature with its AES module.
+They did that my running a analysis technique known as differential oe correlation power analysis.

 Turned out that making bootloader computing many different (incorrect) signatures while watching bulb's power consumption patterns reveals the key.

 By this point researchers were able to build compromised firmware and plant it into a single bulb by flying a drone carrying a compromised